-- (a) is absent from three consecutive meetings of the committee without leave of the Council; - (b) is absent from the Federation for three months or more without notifying the Council; - (c) is unable to perform his or her duties as a member of the committee; or - (d) fails to comply with a direction given by the Council. - 7.
-The Council may assign a person to be the secretary of a committee.
+- 6. The Council may revoke the appointment of a member of a committee who- - (a) is absent from three consecutive meetings of the committee without leave of the Council; - (b) is absent from the Federation for three months or more without notifying the Council; - (c) is unable to perform his or her duties as a member of the committee; or - (d) fails to comply with a direction given by the Council.